-You cannot segregate motivation because you cannot be motivated at home and then not motivated at work.
-If you are, that means something is missing in your life.
-Because you have to live your life passionately and aggressively in everything you do.
+How does one gain momentum?
+You either are motivated or not, you cannot segregate motivation, you cannot be motivated at home and then not motivated at work.
+If you are, that means there’s something missing in your life.

-I felt bad for myself, I knew I had to re-write my resume, send emails, look for jobs online etc yet my body wasn’t following.
+I felt bad for myself, I knew I had to re-write my resume, send emails, look for jobs online etc. But my body wasn’t following.
 It seemed like the couch activated his tractor beam and glued it onto me.

 I was stuck in a rut.
 And I knew it.
-And to be perfectly honest.
-I liked it.
-I like being cocooned in my little apartment.
-I liked feeling sorry for myself.
-I liked being sad.
-I liked staying up late and sleeping in the morning.
-I deserve it!
-I was unemployed!
-I felt safe in my misery.
+And to be perfectly honest, I liked it, I like being cocooned in my little apartment.
+Feeling sorry for myself was fun!
+I liked being sad, I liked staying up late and sleeping in the morning, I deserve it, I was unemployed, I felt safe in my misery!

 But I knew I couldn’t live like this forever.
 Something had to be done.
 But what?
 So I did what every person of my generation would do.
 I would google it!
 Surely Google has the answer.